fishee82oo/tp/docs/DeveloperGuide.md

        Expected: First contact in the currently displayed list is deleted.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

     -  Test case: `delete 0`<br>
-       Expected: No person is deleted.
+       Expected: No contact is deleted.
 Error details shown in the status message.
 Status bar remains the same.

     -  Test case: `delete Jadon Ye` when multiple Jadons exist<br>
        Expected: No contact is deleted.
 FastCard lists the matching contacts so that the user can delete the intended one by index.

-    -  Other incorrect delete commands to try: `delete`, `delete x`, `delete Unknown Person`, `...` (where x is larger than the list size)<br>      Expected: Similar to previous.
+    -  Other incorrect delete commands to try: `delete`, `delete x`, `delete Unknown Cerson`, `...` (where x is larger than the list size)<br>      Expected: Similar to previous.

 1. _{ more test cases …​ }_